 At MWES, we build production systems.
 We work with firms that need to upgrade or create manufacturing operations for the products they sell.
 Many times, products are designed without considering their manufacturability to the degree necessary to make production as efficient as they could be.

-Over our 30 years of experience helping firms get the most out of their production systems, we’ve put together a few of the higher impact areas manufacturing engineers can investigate to lessen the complexity of production systems and increase throughput, as well as reducing automation costs.
+Over our 30 years of experience helping firms get the most out of their production systems, we’ve put together a few of the higher impact areas manufacturing engineers can investigate to lessen the complexity of production systems and increase throughput, as well as reduce automation costs.

 Establishing appropriate tolerances